-, where she works on the first Amsterdam Art Gallery Weekend and a new format for the Art Weekend in 2021.
-Suzanne is is co-founder and former director of the art institution A Tale of a Tub
+, where organized the first Amsterdam Art Gallery Weekend and created a new format for the Art Weekend in 2021.
+Suzanne is co-founder and former director of the art institution A Tale of a Tub

 in Rotterdam, the Netherlands, where she was involved in commissioning and presenting works of artists like Shezad Dawood

 , Ian Kiaer

 , Christopher Kulendran Thomas

 , Zarouhie Abdalian

 , Lee Kit

 , among many others.